drmikeh/kaizen-metrics/README.md

 kaizen-metrics
 ==============

 A metrics library for Java.
-Provides for easy monitoring of application performance and call statistics.
+Kaizen Metrics provides a Java API and a set of annotations for easily adding monitoring and reporting of runtime application performance and statistics.